 Sir Andrew Davis

-Sir Andrew Davis is the Chief Conductor of MSO (he began his tenure in 2013) and is Music Director and Principal Conductor of the Lyric Opera of Chicago.
-Maestro Davis’ career spans over forty years during which he has been the musical and artistic leader at several of the world’s most distinguished opera and symphonic institutions, including the BBC Symphony Orchestra (conductor laureate; chief conductor 1991–2004), Glyndebourne Festival Opera (music director 1988-2000), and the Toronto Symphony Orchestra (conductor laureate; principal conductor 1975-1988), where he has also been named interim artistic director from 2018-2020.
+In 2020 Sir Andrew Davis returns to Melbourne as Conductor Laureate of the MSO.
+The charismatic maestro will complete the Mahler cycle, leading a cast of a thousand in Mahler’s Eighth Symphony.
+The MSO will also return to Europe in 2020 with Sir Andrew Davis leading performances across the continent.
+Maestro Davis’ career spans over forty years during which he has been the musical and artistic leader at several of the world’s most distinguished opera and symphonic institution, including the BBC Symphony Orchestra (conductor laureate; chief conductor 1991–2004), Glyndebourne Festival Opera (music director 1988-2000), and the Toronto Symphony Orchestra (conductor laureate; principal conductor 1975-1988), where he has also been named interim artistic director from 2018-2020.
 He also holds the honorary title of conductor emeritus from the Royal Liverpool Philharmonic Orchestra.

 In 1992, Maestro Davis was created a Commander of the British Empire, and in 1999 he was designated a Knight Bachelor in the New Year Honours List.
 He has an honorary doctorate from Knox College in Galesburg, Illinois.